 In contrast, muscle soreness is caused by inflammation.

-This phenomenon is called delayed onset muscle soreness (DOMS) and it occurs when high levels of physical tension are exerted on your muscle fibres (such as during heavy weight training).
+This phenomenon is called delayed onset muscle soreness (DOMS) and it occurs when high levels of physical tension are exerted on your muscle fibers (such as during heavy weight training).

 As a result, inflammation occurs.